BrendanKechtban/Deep-Learning-Image-Classification/README.md

 # Fashion MNIST CNN Classifier

-This project is a Convolutional Neural Network (CNN) built with TensorFlow to classify images from the Fashion MNIST dataset.
+This project is a Convolutional Neural Network (CNN) built with TensorFlow/Keras to classify images from the Fashion MNIST dataset.

 ## Project Structure
 - `train.py`: Train the CNN model and save the best model